onlyEugeneLi/ACO-RobotPathPlanning-MATLAB/2-LineObstacles/Log.md

 ## 3. Modify pheromone evaporation rate &Delta;&tau;

 Changing _&Delta;&tau;_ can improve the accuracy, which means the higher chance of returning the expected answer.

+## 4. Path length converging at the highest level

+The length-iteration diagram was expected to show the convergence at the lowest value instead of the greatest value.